auravoid/auravoid.dev/src/pages/legal/privacy.md

 ## Fun Responses

-Interpreted as Fun Responses, ("Service", "it", "its").
-You, the user, are referred to as "you" or "your".

 Fun Responses does not collect any user data.

 Fun Responses does not share any data with any third party.